dharanidaran-t/Statistical-Data-Analysis/README.md

-# Description of my Projects
+# Description of my Projects on Primary Datasets

 ## 1. Statistical Analysis on NEP 2020:
 * A Statistical Study on Awareness and Opinion of the School Teachers on the National Education Policy (NEP) 2020.